 The project responds to projections generated by JobsOhio, a private non-profit corporation that seeks to drive job creation and new investment in Ohio.
 According to the agency, career prospects across the eleven-county central Ohio region are expected to be bright for well-educated data analysts and related IT specialists.
 By 2024, central Ohio employers in manufacturing, healthcare, logistics, insurance, banking, retail, and government will need 1,794 additional data analysts (a 20% growth rate).
 Despite the high demand for data analysts, higher education has been slow to integrate data analysis into the curriculum.
-The DATA project will address this by developing a regional pathway model and innovative curriculum that can be replicated nationally.
+The DATA project addresses this by developing a regional pathway model and innovative curriculum that can be replicated nationally.

 This project is funded by the National Science Foundation, grant # 1700454.
 Any opinions, findings, and conclusions or recommendations expressed in these materials are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.